spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 .. [fn2] The package ``intel`` intentionally does not have a ``+mpi`` variant since it is meant to be small.
-The native installer always adds the MPI *runtime* components because it follows defaults defined in the download package.
-The same applies to ``intel-parallel-studio ~mpi``.
+The native installer always adds the MPI *runtime* components because it follows defaults defined in the download package, even for ``intel-parallel-studio ~mpi``.

-   For ``intel-parallel-studio`` with ``+mpi``, Spack requests [in code at ``lib/spack/spack/build_systems/intel.py:pset_components()``] the component pattern ``"intel-mpi intel-imb"``, intended to yield all MPI components of the download package.
-   The native installer expands these component pattern names with an implied glob ``*`` to the packages that are *actually present in the product BOM*.
+   For ``intel-parallel-studio +mpi``, Spack internally supplies [in code at ``lib/spack/spack/build_systems/intel.py:pset_components()``] the component pattern ``"intel-mpi intel-imb"`` to the Intel installer, which will expand each name with an implied glob-like ``*`` to the package names that are *actually present in the product BOM*.
 As a side effect, the pattern approach accommodates occasional package name changes, e.g., capturing both ``intel-mpirt`` and ``intel-mpi-rt`` .

 .. [fn3] How could the external installation have succeeded otherwise?